wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 **Features**

+* Place button on several pages types: (Home Page, Posts, Pages and Archives)
-* Place button above or below content.
+* Place button above and/or below content
+* Place button inside content with a shortcode

 == Installation ==

 1. Upload `pinterest-pin-it-button.zip` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to Settings > Pin It Button to configure options.

+== Screenshots ==

+1. Settings screen
+2. Button display below a post

 == Changelog ==